PrashantDhavale/AGL/README.md

 # Build and Test

-    Open the sln in Visual Studion 2017
+    Open the .sln in Visual Studion 2017
+    Compile it.
+The tests should execute automatically.
+If not please use the Test runner.

 # Setting up

     1) Set the PeopleWithPets.WebAPI as the Startup project
-    2) Open launch properties and set the App URL to http://localhost:5000/
+    2) IMPORTANT: Open launch properties and set the App URL to http://localhost:5000/

 # Executing the application